pbayer/DiscreteEventsCompanion.jl/docs/src/clocks.md

   scheduled ev:0, cev:0, sampl:0
 ```

-We created a new clock, running on thread 1, having time t=0.0, a sampling rate of Δt=0.01, no registered processes, no scheduled events, conditional events or sampling actions.
+We created a new clock, running on thread 1, having time ``t=0.0``, a sampling rate of ``Δt=0.01``, no registered processes, no scheduled events, conditional events or sampling actions.

 ```julia
 julia> run!(clk, 10)
 "run! finished with 0 clock events, 0 sample steps, simulation time: 10.0"
 ```

-If we run the clock for Δt=10, it jumps immediately ahead since it has nothing to do.
+If we run the clock for a duration ``Δt=10``, it jumps immediately ahead since it has nothing to do.

 ### Time units

 ## Real time clocks

-A real time clock [`RTClock`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.RTClock) is bound to the computer's physical clock and measures time in seconds [s].
+A real time clock [`RTClock`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.RTClock) is bound to the computer's physical clock and measures time in seconds ``[s]``.
 We create and start it with [`createRTClock`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.RTClock)

 ```julia
 julia> rtc = createRTClock(0.01, 99)